Frequently Asked Questions

 How many sessions will I need while pregnant?
 Postpartum?

 Depending on levels of inflammation and individual preference, clients may benefit from weekly, bimonthly or monthly sessions to reduce swelling and promote relaxation.
 Postpartum lymphatic drainage can begin anytime after a vaginal delivery and 14 days after a C-section.
+For abdominal work, please wait 6 weeks for Detox by Rebecca method.
 Depending on levels of inflammation, some clients benefit from weekly or biweekly sessions to start before progressing to maintenance phase.

 Trying to conceive?